bitrise-io/devcenter/_articles/en/builds/Scheduling-Builds.md

 tag:
 - builds
 - triggers
-summary: You can schedule your builds to run automatically at a specific time of the week so that you can check your logs when it's most convenient for you.
+description: You can schedule your builds to run automatically at a specific time of the week so that you can check your logs when it's most convenient for you.
 menu:
   builds-main: